 We encourage confident, creative, literate and numerate children who are morally and socially responsible.
 They will have respect for, and an understanding of, other races, religions and ways of life.
 As adults, we hope that they will have acquired the knowledge and skills relevant to their life in an ever changing world.
 Parental involvement within the school is welcomed, and enables us to provide a very broad curriculum.
 Everyone who works at the school has your child's best interests at heart.

 The school was built in 1876 and is of traditional construction, made of local red sandstone and brick.
-The main building consists of a large classroom (currently used by Tawny Owls), a hall (currently used by Snowy Owls), staff room, library, Headteacher and Secretary's office, group rooms, small kitchen, cloakroom and toilets.
-There are three mobile classrooms on the grounds; they are used by Barn Owls, Eagle Owls and the After School room, school kitchen and Ladybirds Preschool.
-We have an adventure playground, a tyre park, willow dome, quiet area, a walled garden and a grass playing space.
+The main building consists of a large classroom (Pastoral Support Room), a hall, staff room, library, Headteacher and Secretary's office, group rooms, small kitchen, cloakroom and toilets.
+There are three mobile classrooms on the grounds; they are used by Tawny Owls, Snowy Owls and Eagle Owls and the Dining room and kitchen.
+We have an adventure playground, a tyre park, quiet area, a walled garden and a grass playing space.
 We also have a detached playing field.

 There are approximately 50 children on roll aged 4 to 11 years old.
 At age 11 years the majority of children progress to Kingsmead Community School at Wiveliscombe.

-The children are taught usually four classes.
+The children are taught usually three classes.
 Our catchment area extends across several parishes.
 Please contact the school if you are unsure if you live within this area.
 School transport is available if your child is within our catchment or if we are the nearest school.
 To be eligible your child must be under 8 and reside 2 miles from the school, or over 8 and reside 3 miles from the school.
 Children are transported using minibuses and taxis.

 Children will usually spend seven years at Primary School: R (reception) Year 1, Y2, Y3, Y4, Y5 and Y6.